Giantpizzahead/personal-website/_posts/2023-04-04-a-comprehensive-healthy-living-guide.md

 ##### Impulse

 It’s too plain.
 Obviously the devs tried to make the games as easy to code as possible.
 I doubt there is scientific evidence backing this one up.
 Also the games are too easy and difficulty goes up very slowly.

+## Habits and Systems

+This section is covered by a separate article, linked [here](/2024/03/31/atomic-habits-summary.html).